 COVERAGE: 200 sq.ft/qt VOC:<550 g/l (4.59 lbs/gal).

-RECOMMENDED USES: any wood project, fiberglass doors, interior or exterior.
+RECOMMENDED USES: Indoor wood projects, fiberglass doors and interior uses.

 SPONTANEOUS COMBUSTION: This is a combustible product.
 Dispose of product soaked rags for all oil base products in accordance with local ordinances.